 The answers differ when the tour operators are asked whether due diligence regarding human rights has been performed in Dubai.
 Apollo performed a human rights plotting as a part of the general analysis for every destination while Ving did not perform any risk analysis on human rights.
 Fritidsresor claims to have focused the company's resources on bigger destinations.

 The UNGP requires a due diligence process not only to identify and assess adverse human rights impacts but also to act to prevent and mitigate these impacts.
 These measures should also be tracked and communicated externally.110

 The responsibility to perform human rights due diligence is a central concept in the UNGP.
-Without a proper process to identify, prevent, mitigate and account for how they address human rights impacts Apollo, Fritidsresor and Ving has no way of hand-ling, or even learning about, human rights risks in their supply chain.111 respect the human rights of the workers.
+Without a proper process to identify, prevent, mitigate and account for how they address human rights impacts Apollo, Fritidsresor and Ving has no way of handling, or even learning about, human rights risks in their supply chain.111 ness relationships with the hotel companies and have a responsibility to respect the human rights of the workers.